• Skip to primary navigation

 • Peel and deseed the cucumber, and cut them into small cubes (1-2 cm).
 You don't need to deseed them if using small cucumbers.
 Place them in a bowl.

-• Cut the tomatoes into small cubes, the same size as cucumbers and then add them into the bowl.
+• Cut the tomatoes into cubes the same size as cucumbers and then add them to the bowl.

 • Chop the onions the same size as the rest of the vegetables then place them together with the tomatoes & cucumbers.

-• Finely chop the parsley and sprinkle on top of the vegetables.
+• Finely chop the parsley and sprinkle it on top of the vegetables.

 • Add the dressing to the vegetables and give it a good stir until nicely combined.